-• Facebook - Reach a large audience by promoting through Facebook.

-Example - is excited to announce that we have joined #FirstSail as an official First Sail Location.
-Please stay tuned for updates and our First Sail Experience schedule! (insert link to First Sail)
+• Facebook - Reach a Iai Facebook. rge audience by promoting through ail as an official First Sail Location. odates and our First Sail Experience

 Example - Do you have a family member or friend who wants to learn how to sail?
-Get them signed up for a #FirstSail Experience at .
+Get them signed up for a #FirstSail Experience at \\\\\\.
 We promise to introduce them to sailing in the coolest way possible. (insert link to schedule)